J-SbiN/learning-notes/terraform/terraform-notes.md

     terraform init
 Terraform will create at least one ```.terraform.lock.hcl*``` lockfile.
 These lock files are mantained by terraform or its providers.
 Note that for a successfull initialization you'll need to have the providers, called in your configuration files, currectly configured.
+According to the provider your configuration requires, terraform will fetch the necessary APIs and dependencies into ```.terraform```.
 ### Plan:
 Once you have finished editing your configurations and successfully ran the initialization, you can run:

     terraform plan
 Terraform will design a plan containig the necessary actions to implement your infrastructure and present it to you.
-You can have the plan exported to a file using the parameter ``` -out <file_name> ```.
+You can have the plan exported to a file using the parameter ``` -out=<file_name> ```.
+### Apply
     terraform apply

     terraform destroy